yyuhang99/cse-312-project/README.md

 1. Go to https://yapper-chat.com/, create an account
 2. Send 5-10 chat messages in chat
 3. Locate the window that says "Gilbert"
+4. (Turn sounds on if they aren't already)
-4. Press the "Give Food" button
+5. Press the "Give Food" button on the Gilbert window
-5. Try to keep Gilbert alive as long as possible by keeping his health/hunger high (cool things happen at 30+ seconds)
+6. Try to keep Gilbert alive as long as possible by keeping his health/hunger high (cool things happen at gibert level 5 (around 60 seconds alive))
-6. Verify that the "Gilbert's Thoughts" shows random messages along with messages directed towards the account that you're logged in with (for example if your username is helloworld, gilbert will sometimes say "hi @helloworld" )
+7. Verify that the "Gilbert's Thoughts" shows random messages along with messages directed towards the account that you're logged in with (for example if your username is helloworld, gilbert will sometimes say "hi @helloworld" )
-7. Verify that gilbert information and interactions are sent via websockets and not polling
+8. Verify that gilbert information and interactions are sent via websockets and not polling
+10. Post your highest gilbert level in the grading feedback :D